Rikako Fukase

-Rikako Fukase (深瀬 理香子; born August 12, 1997) is a Japanese figure skater.
+Rikako Fukase (深瀬 理香子; born August 12, 1997) is a Japanese and Canadian figure and synchro skater.
 She formerly represented Japan in ice dancing, skating with Aru Tateno and Eichu Cho (Oliver Zhang) at a total of four ISU Championships.
 With Cho, she is the 2020 NHK Trophy silver medalist and a two-time Japanese national medalist.

 Fukase has also competed in synchronized skating.
 In the 2022–23 season, she skated for Canada as a member of Les Suprêmes, winning gold at the 2023 ISU World Synchronized Skating Championships.

 Career

 Partnership with Tateno

 In 2014, Fukase began competing in partnership with Aru Tateno, representing Japan in ice dancing.
 In their first season together, they competed domestically but made no international appearances.
 Their international debut came in September 2015, at the ISU Junior Grand Prix in Austria.
 They placed 19th at the 2016 World Junior Championships in Debrecen, Hungary.
 The following season, they finished 13th at the 2017 World Junior Championships in Taipei, Taiwan.

 Fukase/Tateno moved up to seniors for their fourth season together.
 They took bronze at the 2017–18 Japan Championships and placed 11th at the 2018 Four Continents Championships in Taipei.

 Fukase/Tateno were coached by Romain Haguenauer, Patrice Lauzon, Pascal Denis, and Marie-France Dubreuil in Montreal, Quebec, Canada.